kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 # SeeLevel-N2K-Victron-VenusOS

 This enhancment works on 2.33 and 2.42-2.60 ((at least up to ~22 release candidate).
-The GUI files for various versions differ.
-The correct files are installed by the install script.

 Allows connection of a Garnet SeeLevel NMEA2000 tank sensor system to Victron Venus OS (e.g, Color Control GX) controller